Operation Ivy (band): Break-up and legacy

 Operation Ivy broke up in May 1989.

 In 1991, two years after the group's demise, Lookout Records released a compilation album of 27 tracks including Energy and Hectic in their entirety and the songs "Officer" and "I Got No" all the way to Turn It Around!.
 It was released as a complete discography (sometimes referred to as a re-release of Energy).

 Although Operation Ivy released only one studio album, Energy, and had little mainstream success during its career, the band maintained a large underground cult following and influenced numerous bands.
 The album was certified gold by the RIAA on August 8, 2003.

 An array of artists have covered Operation Ivy songs, most of which are featured on a 1997 tribute album, Take Warning: The Songs of Operation Ivy.
 Included are recordings by such bands as Long Beach Dub All Stars covering "Take Warning", Reel Big Fish covering "Unity", Blue Meanies covering "Yellin' in My Ear", Cherry Poppin' Daddies covering "Sound System", the Hippos covering "Freeze Up" and the Aquabats with a "campfire-style" cover of "Knowledge".

 Other bands to cover Operation Ivy songs include a rendition of "Healthy Body" by Area-7, "Smiling" by Goldfinger, "Sound System" by Buck O Nine, "Caution" by No Trigger and more covers of "Knowledge" by both Millencolin and Evergreen Terrace.
 Link 80 was known to cover "I Got No", "The Crowd" and "Room Without a Window" (which appeared on their first demo, recorded at Gilman).
 Hollywood Undead released a cover of the song "Bad Town" in 2010, Green Day recorded a cover of the Operation Ivy song "Knowledge" for its extended play Slappy which was later released on the compilation album 1,039/Smoothed Out Slappy Hours.
 Green Day have continued to play the song live (where the band picks members out of the audience to play its instruments).
 Additionally, Rancid have played Operation Ivy songs at its live performances.
 In October 2015, Leftöver Crack, a band heavily influenced by Operation Ivy, were joined by Jesse Michaels for performances of "Sound System" and "Unity".
 Armstrong also joined Boston ska band Big D and the Kids Table for a performance of "Sound System" in Montreal.

+Laura Jane Grace (formerly Against Me!) and Catbite performed a full set of Operation Ivy songs in September 2024 at the Supernova International Ska Festival.
+A recording of 27 songs was made at a secret Riot Fest Afterparty at The Empty Bottle in Chicago, IL on Sept 21, 2024 and released in January 2025: "Operation Ivy: Live at the Empty Bottle."